meowmeowcomputers/asteroids/readme.md

 	}
 }
 If there are asteroids in range of your specified distance, you'll get an array of them.
-If there are no asteroids in range of your specifed distance, youll get an object containing an empty array:
+If there are no asteroids in range of your specifed distance, you'll get an object containing an empty array:
 {
   "asteroids":
 }